Noah M. Galton

 - Virginia Environmental Law Journal, Editorial Board

-- Assisted Austin-based electric utility with time-sensitive renewable energy project involving the acquisition of over 300 miles of right-of-way for a high-voltage transmission line, including negotiation of real property interests with affected landowners, coordination of efforts amongst a wide array of engineers, valuation experts, and land acquisition agents, and, when necessary, the pursuit of eminent domain proceedings to jury verdict.
+- Assisted electric utility with time-sensitive renewable energy project involving the acquisition of over 600 parcels, spanning over 300 miles, and crossing 11 counties in Northwest Texas for a high-voltage transmission line, including negotiation of real property interests with affected landowners, coordination of efforts amongst a wide array of engineers, valuation experts, and land acquisition agents, and, when necessary, the pursuit of eminent domain proceedings to jury verdict.

 - Defended generic active pharmaceutical ingredient (API) development and supply company in the United States District Court for the Western District of Texas against breach of contract claims surrounding the development and sale of a generic Sumatriptan injector system, including trial by jury.